dedousis/email_via_smtp/README.md

 # email_via_smtp
- This script is for sending e-mail via smptp
+ This script is for sending e-mail via smtp lib in python.